If you’re serious about your workout routine, then you might currently have, or have previously worked with a personal trainer.

 Many people experience disruptions in their breathing while they sleep.
 This is also known as “sleep apnea”.
 While this is relatively harmless as an isolated episode, it can become a chronic condition over time.

-30% of all users discover that they actually experience some type of breathing disruptions while they sleep.
+30% of all users discover that they actually experience some type of breathing disruption while they sleep.
 80% of the people who suffer from sleep apnea aren’t even aware that they are apneic.

 Frequently occurring sleep disruptions can drastically reduce recovery, cause grogginess, and general lethargy.